- Manual mode lets you set aperture, shutter speed, and ISO independently — the three settings that together decide exposure.

 So you shouldn’t just randomly choose your settings and be done.
 Instead, consider every setting in turn to arrive at the perfect setup.

-When you’re out in the field, here’s what I recommend you do:
+When you’re out in the field, here’s what The common recommendation is you do:

 First, ask yourself: